 Research published in The Lancet in 2012, however, points to a low-cost, high-impact intervention that can lower Pakistan’s newborn mortality rate if taken to scale.
 The research, conducted by Pakistan’s Aga Khan University, JSI, and funded by USAID, showed that applying an antiseptic gel (called chlorhexidine or CHX) to a newborn’s umbilical stump within 24 hours after birth can reduce severe infection by 78 percent and deaths by 38 percent.

 In addition to the policy and standard treatment guideline, another aspect of creating a system to sustain the introduction of CHX to prevent cord infections was getting the drug included on the essential drug lists for all provinces and at the national level.
 Thanks to advocacy by development partners, the Government of Pakistan added CHX to the essential drug list.
-This means that provinces will be held accountable for ensuring a continual supply of CHX in all health facilities and communities.
+Now each province is responsible for ensuring a continual supply of CHX in all health facilities and communities.

-In Pakistan, LHWs are a key “bridge” for ensuring women who live far away from health facilities get the health services they need.
-Because so many women in Pakistan deliver their babies at home, getting CHX into the hands of LHWs and training them to use it, and counsel new mothers to use it, is a critical part of scaling up CHX to reduce the country’s newborn mortality rate.
-The government of Pakistan successfully convened the right stakeholders to add CHX training to the LHW training curriculum.
+In Pakistan, LHWs help women who live far from health facilities get the health services they need.
+Because so many women in Pakistan deliver their babies at home, getting CHX into the hands of LHWs and training them to use it, and teach new mothers to use it, is a critical part of scaling up CHX to reduce the country’s newborn mortality rate.
+Accordingly, the government of Pakistan has added CHX training to the LHW training curriculum.

 Scaling-up an intervention, even one as simple and low-cost as using CHX to prevent cord infection, requires a strategy, particularly in a country as large and complex as Pakistan.
-JSI helped develop Pakistan’s national scale-up strategy for CHX, which mandates that each province develop its own CHX scale-up strategy.
-So far, four provinces, Punjab, Sindh, KPK, and GB, have a scale-up strategy in place that includes training needs and an estimate of the amount of CHX needed for one year.
-The U.S. government, through USAID, has committed to provide 2.1 million doses of CHX for a gap year until CHX can be locally produced.
-Local production of CHX will, of course, increase its chances of becoming a sustainable intervention.
+JSI helped develop Pakistan’s strategy, which mandates that each province develop its own CHX scale-up plan.
+So far, four provinces—Punjab, Sindh, KPK, and GB—have strategies that include training needs and estimate the amount of CHX needed for one year.
+USAID has committed to provide 2.1 million doses of CHX for a gap year until CHX can be locally produced, which will increase its chances of becoming a sustainable intervention.

-And because the government of Pakistan chose a systemic approach, rather than a project approach, to scaling-up CHX nationally to prevent cord infections, the likelihood that Samira’s grandchildren will also benefit from having CHX applied to their umbilical cords is much higher.
+In Samira’s village, the effects of countless technical working group meetings, policy debates and endorsements, and lady health worker trainings could not be more profound: when her child is born, his/her chances of survival will be 38 percent greater than before CHX was introduced.
+And because the government of Pakistan chose a systemic rather than a project approach to scaling-up CHX, the likelihood that Samira’s grandchildren will benefit from having CHX applied to their umbilical cords is much higher.

 |Related Project: Health Systems Strengthening Component of USAID's Maternal and Child Health (MCH) Program in Pakistan|